Updated April 6, 2013

 Their most popular items are the frozen margaritas, but they’ve recently added a Patron Lime margarita.

-The Patron Lime Margarita on the left and Milagro Pomegranate Margarita on the right.
-The Pomegranate Margarita may or may not be available – it depends on the time of year and whether one of the Festivals is going on.
-While similar to La Cava, they are nowhere as good, relying on simple bottled sour mix and lime juice instead of the fresh fruits and juices inside.
+The Patron Lime Margarita is on the left.
+While similar to La Cava, it’s nowhere as good, relying on simple bottled sour mix and lime juice instead of the fresh fruits and juices inside.
 Skip them unless the line for La Cava is super long.

 La Cantina de San Angel is located on the Lagoon side across from the pyramid.